In That Distant Place (TV series)

 In That Distant Place (在那遙遠的地方 (在那遥远的地方, Zài nà yáoyuǎn de dìfāng)) is a 2009 Chinese drama television series.
 The TV series is set in the 1970s during and just after the Cultural Revolution.
 It follows four childhood friends - three males and one female - as they joined the Kunlun Division of the People's Liberation Army and are posted to Ürümqi and the Kunlun Mountains.
-The series chronicles their army and love lives as the two of the males become border guards and the female a combat medic.
+The series chronicles their army and love lives as two of the males become border guards and the female a combat medic.

 The series debuted on CCTV-1 on 26 July 2009 and comprises 29 episodes.

 Plot

 The series follows four childhood friends - Yuan Ying, Ding Haotian, Fang Yang and Lü Qiang - as they join the Kunlun Division of the PLA in the early 1970s.
 All four are idealistic young people looking to defend their country.
 Yuan Ying, the only girl, is the sole daughter of a middle-aged couple of a military background; however, she is really the biological daughter of her adopted father's former military colleague, now the Commandant of the Kunlun Division, Wei Tie.

 The series follows the love and army lives of the four friends, especially between Ding Haotian, Lü Qiang and Yuan Ying.
 Ding Haotian and Lü Qiang become border guards, Yuan Ying becomes a medic and Fang Yang a driver.
 It also deals with Yuan Ying's changing relationship with her true parents and wilful sister Wei Jie, although none are aware of their true ties at the series' start.